 The picture has become clearer in that all the cases that come before the courts will be decided on their own particular merits, depending on the specific details of the working arrangements and environment in each case.
 More legal cases will be brought and other judgements will be made.
 A clearer picture of where dentists stand regarding vicarious liability will continue to come out of these cases that don’t necessarily involve the provision of healthcare services but establish legal principles.

 We recommend that all dentists take steps to mitigate their risk of vicarious liability.
 I encourage members to read the advice we provide on the steps you can take, whether you’re an associate or a practice owner.
+Get a no obligations quote from us now.

 Head of Indemnity, BDA